Innovate-Inc/sweri-data-tools/README.md

     └── tests.py        # Unit tests for utilities
 ```
 ## analysis

-This directory contains the initial R scripts the treatment index is based off of.
+This directory contains the R scripts which the treatment index was origninally based off of.

 ## docker